Call Us Book Now

 * If you would like to hold an event on the public reserve please contact waipucovereserveboard@gmail.com *

-Rowan Pullan (Chair), Roger King, Peter Baker, Rick Stolwerk, Evan Cook, Lisa Minhinnick & Hollie Kereopa.
-(Appointed until 23rd July 2024 - 3 year term)
+Rowan Pullan (Chair), Peter Baker, Rick Stolwerk, Evan Cook, Lisa Minhinnick, Hollie Kereopa, Cameron Bartlett, Paula Alexander & Patrick Hilton (Appointed from 7th November 2024 - 3 year term)

-NEXT MEETING: The Waipu Cove Reserve Board AGM will be held on Tuesday 27th August 2024 at 6pm, in the Camp Waipu Cove all-weather room.
-This will be followed by the regular committee meeting.
+NEXT MEETING: The next meeting of the Waipu Cove Reserve Board will be held on Tuesday 29th July 2025 at 7pm in the Camp Waipu Cove all-weather room.

 Waipu Cove Reserve Board encourages people to show pride in their environment by taking their rubbish with them.
 Signage informs the public that as there are no bins they will need to take their rubbish home.
 The Board and Reserve Management are committed to ensuring that Waipu Cove Reserve is a high quality visitor experience.